 I might need a diet that is higher in calories and fat than other people, due to the difficulty I have digesting food.
-So the usual healthy eating guidelines might not apply to me - eating food like chocolate or roast potatoes can actually be part of my treatment plan, to make sure I get the calories I need.
+So the usual healthy eating guidelines might not apply to me - eating food like chocolate or crisps can actually be part of my treatment plan, to make sure I get the calories I need.

 People with CF can't mix with other people with the condition.
-We can carry bugs in our lungs that wouldn't be harmful to those without the condition but can be to others with cystic fibrosis.
-If there's ever a risk of this happening at school, please let me or my parents/carers know, as we'll need to get advice from my clinical team.
+We can carry infections in our lungs that wouldn't be harmful to those without the condition but can be to others with cystic fibrosis.
+If there's another person with CF at school, please let me or my parents/carers know, as we'll need to get advice from my CF doctors.

-There are bugs in the environment (Pseudomonas for example) that can cause very difficult infections in people with CF - these bugs live in damp, rotting vegetation or stagnant water.
+There are bacteria and fungi in the environment that can cause very difficult infections in people with CF - they live in damp, rotting vegetation or stagnant water.
 I might need help to do some activities safely, for example school trips, some outdoor activities or even some science experiments.
 Everyone thinks about infection risk differently, so some people with CF will be stricter on environmental risk than others - please ask me or my parents/carers.